SERVI DORYL’S INTERVIEW –

 Based in Langeais (37), the company manufactures around 200,000 moulds and block-moulds per year, 60% of which are sold in France.
 It is one of only three European manufacturers of microperforated moulds, with one Spanish and one Dutchman.

-Servi Doryl innovated on this range in 2020 by launching a micro-perforated mould for Comté, the T5C, whose particularity is to reproduce the characteristic pattern given by Conidur sheets.
+Servi Doryl innovated on this range in 2020 by launching a micro-perforated mould for Comté, the T5C.
+Whose particularity is to reproduce the characteristic pattern given by Conidur sheets.
 “It offers a more regular pattern on the heels and faces of the cheese, limits the risk of mould growth and promotes better drainage“, he continues.
 It has only 2 pieces instead of 7 or 8 for the classic models.

-The investment must be worth the cost: “A micro-perforated mould can range from a few hundred euros for 5 kg cheeses, to prices above 2,500 euros for large and complex block-moulds. »
+Investment must be worth the cost: “A micro-perforated mould can range from a few hundred euros for 5 kg cheeses, to prices above 2,500 euros for large and complex block-moulds. »

 The price varies according to the options: “For example, whether or not there is a stainless steel frame.
-Optional accessories make it possible to adapt the moulds to the mechanisation system, depending on whether decapping is manual or mechanical, for example.
+Optional accessories make it possible to adapt the moulds to the mechanisation system.
+Depending on whether decapping is manual or mechanical, for example.
 They can be fitted with a funnel, which can be made entirely of plastic or have a stainless steel reinforcement to hold the pressure diagrams.”
 The cheesemaker must “first look at the durability of the moulds before the gross price.
 Our moulds have a long lifespan, sometimes more than ten or even twenty years“, he argues.

 It takes between three and six months to create an exclusive mould.
 Implementation begins with the printing of the first 3D prototypes.
 “It took us two years to develop the T5C.
 At each trial, we have to wait four months, which is the minimum maturing period for the Comté, to analyse the performance.
 The soft cheese trials go faster. »